 Establishing a Grooming Routine

-Regular grooming is crucial for your cat’s health and happiness.
+Regular grooming is key for your cat’s health and happiness.
 It includes brushing, bathing, ear cleaning, nail trimming, and teeth cleaning10.
-Starting early is important, especially when introducing a new cat or kitten11.
+Start early, which is vital when introducing a new cat or kitten11.
 Well-groomed cats are healthier, have fewer hairballs, and are less likely to have dental or skin issues10.

 Brushing Your Cat’s Coat